 Bavington Hall is a 17th-century privately owned country house at Little Bavington in Northumberland.
-It is a Grade II* listed building.
+It is Grade II* listed on the National Heritage List for England.

 A tower house (Little Bavington Tower) was recorded on the site in 1415, but this was replaced in the late 17th century by the Shafto family.